Rafah Zoo in Gaza

 • Make sure that your holiday is animal-friendly – read our guide here!

-• When traveling, keep an eye open for places that keep big cats under improper conditions.
+• When travelling, keep an eye open for places that keep big cats under improper conditions.
 If possible, take a picture and get in contact with us!

 Support our rescued big cats